 Six months later, Street is exercising out on the beach one morning before work.
 He is still in the gun cage, performing menial tasks for other police officers.

-A new police officer, Sgt.
+One day, veteran Sgt.
 Daniel "Hondo" Harrelson (Samuel L. Jackson) comes to the precinct and asks Street to fix his customized rifle.
 Street notes the custom job and is impressed.

 Hondo takes some of the officers out for target practice on the firing range.
 T.J. manages to out-shoot Hondo, but Hondo bets $200 that Street is a better shot.
 T.J., not feeling threatened by a "gun bunny" like Street, agrees to the challenge.
 They face off, and Street ends up victorious.